NYU Internal Funding for Research

 Pilot/Seed Money Programs

 There are multiple sources of pilot/seed money funding within NYU for social work related research.
-These include (a) the McSilver Pilot Fund program, (b) the SSSW Office for Research Seed Money Program, (c) the University Research Challenge Fund, (d) the Humanities Initiative Grants-In-Aid program, (e) the Global Public Health Research Challenge Fund, and (f) the GIPH Research Affinity Group Network Challenge.
+These include (a) the SSSW Office for Research Seed Money Program, (b) the University Research Challenge Fund, (c) the Humanities Initiative Grants-In-Aid program, and (d) the Global Public Health Research Challenge Fund.
 View the general NYU Webpage describing campus-wide available research funds.

 The SSSW Office for Research Seed Money Program